QED corrections to the big-bang nucleosynthesis reaction rates: Pair production reactions

 \subsection{Pair production for other reactions}

 For all other reactions, the magnetic dipole contribution is subdominant.
+However, for the $p+{\rm D} \to {}^3{\rm He} + \gamma$ reaction, the magnetic dipole contribution is only marginally subdominant since it contributes around $15\%$ at BBN energies (see table 3 of Ref.~\cite{Schmid1997}).
+Given the size of the corrections reported in table~\ref{TableCorrections} and the similarities between the electric and dipole corrections [Eqs.~\eqref{RatioEB}] when the energy release exceeds $Q\gg 2m_e$, we ignore this detail which would only bring a small correction to the already small correction.
 Hence, knowing the cross section for the photon emission reaction, we just need to multiply it by the electric dipole corrective factor~\eqref{RatioEGood} to get to the pair-production rate.
 An important subtlety is that the pair-production correction needs to be applied to rates that had their cross sections measured via the detection of photon.
-The cross section of the reaction of $p+{\rm D} \to {}^3{\rm He} + \gamma$ is the prime example of that, as it is measured in Ref.~\cite{Cas02} via the final photon.
+The cross section of the reaction of $p+{\rm D} \to {}^3{\rm He} + \gamma$ is a prime example of that, because it is measured via the final photon~\cite{Schmid1995,Ma1997,Cas02}.
 This also applies to reaction ${}^3{\rm H}+p \to {}^4{\rm He} + \gamma$ in Ref.~\cite{Canon2002}, and to the most precise measurements of ${}^3{\rm H} + {}^4{\rm He} \to {}^7{\rm Li} + \gamma$ reaction~\cite{Brune1994}.